fieldtrip/website/faq/source/openmeeg.md

     - /faq/openmeeg/
 ---

-# How do I install the OpenMEEG binaries

 OpenMEEG is a package that solves the MEG and EEG forward problems.
 It implements a Boundary Element Method (BEM) and provides accurate solutions when dealing with realistic head models (1, 2 or 3 nested layers)

 The OpenMEEG binaries are **not** included in the FieldTrip release, but the OpenMEEG MATLAB wrapper functions are.